 - Celtic or Himalayan sea salt

-2. Adrenal Fatigue Supplements
+2. Take Adrenal Fatigue Supplements and Herbs

-3. Adrenal Fatigue Stress Reduction
+3. Reduce Adrenal Fatigue Stress

 The last and most important key to restoring your adrenal function is to heed your mind and stress needs.
 Pay attention to your body!